-3.8.1 REOUENCY AND CONVENING OF MEETINGS
+3.8.1 REQUENCY AND CONVENING OF MEETINGS

 The Board of Directors shall meet as often as is necessary for the effective exercise of its functions.
 The Board normally meets bimonthly, but also whenever the interests of the Company so require.
-Non-executive directors meet at least once a year in the absence of the CEO and the other members of the College of daily management.
+Non-executive directors meet at least once a year in the absence of the CEO and the other members of the Executive Committee.